ByteHouse Command Line Interface (CLI)

 or --version

 flag.
-When flag is specified, ByteHouse CLI does not start
+When the flag is specified, ByteHouse CLI does not start.

 $ bytehouse-cli -v